mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 - signposting issues
 - imagining the lines of sight of the learner. try to remove large obstacles to potential anchour points.

+LINK TO EXISTING WORK ON AFFORDENCES FROM SOCIAL CULTURAL PERSPECTIVE.
+LINK TO AT theory
+NARDI ON AFFORDENCES AND TECH FOR EXAMPLE
+AND ROUND UP THE CONSTRUCTIONIST UNDERSTANDING OF AFFORDANCES AND BLACK BOXING

 ### Playgrounds and sheltered harbours as a way to explore conceptions of relational agency - INTEGRATE MY FINDINGS